Introduction

 The “3-Tower Bridge” actually has 4-towers

-Single span, cd (in blue), connecting the two cantilever trusses, is a built-up riveted plate girder with web stiffeners presumably pin connected at one end with a roller bearing at the other end, in order to deal with thermal expansion / contraction of the structure from a to f.
-The single span deck truss fg can be seen in this old photo on rotfaithai.
+Single span, cd (in blue/gray), connecting the two cantilever trusses, is a built-up riveted plate girder with web stiffeners presumably pin connected at one end with a roller bearing at the other end, in order to deal with thermal expansion / contraction of the structure from a to f.

 Hence, the so-called “3-tower” bridge now has four towers.

 If the rotfaithai links above are followed, this is the structure that was examined in 2007 and 2013, some 40+ years after the structure was strengthened.
-To differentiate old from added structure, there are rules of thumb: one, the original steel structure was riveted throughout, whether shop fabricated or field-erected, while, two, new members and reinforced existing ones were connected with nuts and bolts, and sometimes supplemental members appear to have been shop welded, a process not used in 1915.
+To differentiate old from added structure, there are general rules of thumb: one, the original steel structure was riveted throughout, whether shop fabricated or field-erected, while, two, new members and reinforced existing ones were connected with nuts and bolts, and sometimes supplemental members appear to have been shop welded, a process not used in 1915 (some of the photos below reference points in the schematic above).

-Here is an example of diagonal lacing, both original and added to an existing girder:8
+Here is an example of diagonal lacing, both original and added to an existing girder:6

 Other views possibly of interest: